jadenyue/NBA_Surrender_Analysis/README.md

 The model already removes era and roster when comparing one coach to another, but for a coach like Doc Rivers who moved across several franchises, I wanted to see whether his tendency changes with the team he is coaching.

 Before that, we need one number for comparison.
-Seperating the variation in surrender rates between coaches into the part explained by era and roster, the part that is just small-sample noise, and the part left over, the genuine coach-to-coach spread is represented by the **standard deviation of 3.3 percentage points** around the league average of 11.5%.
+Seperating the variation in surrender rates between coaches into the part explained by era and roster, the part that is just small-sample noise, and the part left over, the true coach-to-coach variation is represented by the **standard deviation that works out to 3.3 percentage points** around the league average of 11.5%.
 So a coach one standard deviation above average surrenders in about 15% of his trailing games, and one below in about 8%.

-Now, start with 69 coaches who lasted four or more seasons and had real variation in roster quality.
+Now, we look at only the 69 coaches who lasted four or more seasons and had a SRS standard deviation of at least 1.5, indicating they had real differences in roster quality.
 Subtracting each coach's own career average surrender rate, and his own average SRS, gives us only how he moved from year to year:

 ```
 within-coach slope: -0.116 percentage points of surrender rate per SRS point
                     SE 0.064, t = -1.81, n = 584 coach-seasons
 ```

 At t = -1.81, the test is statistically significant only at the 10% significance level, but it's still indicative of something interesting.
-The same coach with a better roster surrenders less than he does with a bad one, by about 1.2 percentage points per ten SRS points.
+The slope shows that the same coach with a better roster surrenders less than he does with a bad one, by about 1.2 percentage points per ten SRS points.
 The reasoning would be that a good team that is behind has more reason to think it can come back, so the coach leaves his starters out there.
-It is worth noting that at t = −1.81 this falls just short of conventional significance, so the direction is suggestive rather than established.

-Now take the forty-nine coaches who coached two or more franchises with at least 60 trailing team-games at each.
+Now we take the forty-nine coaches who coached two or more franchises with at least 60 trailing team-games at each.
 Pair each coach's surrender rate at his main franchise, meaning the one where he coached most, against the average of his other franchises weighted by how many games he had at each.
 Then correlate those pairs across all forty-nine coaches:

 ```
 r = +0.290, 95% CI [+0.039, +0.507], 3,000 bootstrap resamples over coaches
 ```

-The interval excludes zero, though only just, so something inherent does travel with the coach.
+The interval excludes zero, so something inherent does travel with the coach.
 As a point of comparison, running the same pairing on roster strength instead of surrender rate gives only +0.105, meaning a coach's tendency follows him considerably better than his luck with rosters does.

 But +0.290 is only moderate, and the individual cases show why.
 Some coaches stay remarkably consistent across very different rosters, and others do not.